 “Is that a mushroom in your mouth son?”

 There are different types of mushrooms and fungi growing in lawns and gardens this time of year.
 Some mushrooms that grow in the lawn can be extremely poisonous, so it is very important to call the poison center (1-800-222-1222) right away if your child does eat any.
-Have a digital (or cell-phone) camera ready to snap some up close shots of the mushroom(s), so that you can send us the images.
+Use your mobile phone to snap some close up shots of the mushroom(s), so that you can send us the images.
 With a picture in hand we can properly identify the species and determine the best treatment options.

 Some other fungi we get calls about are: Dog Vomit fungus – This little beauty resembles its name and it can be really unpleasant to imagine your child feasting upon such a dish, but is not expected to cause any toxic symptoms if eaten.